thep1geon/bonsai/README.md

 [ ] - Get Doom running natively

-[ ] - Make a basic webserver running from Willow
+[ ] - Make a basic webserver running from Bonsai

-[ ] - Get a C compiler working on Willow
+[ ] - Get a C compiler working on Bonsai

 [ ] - Introduce Zig into the kernel